How to become a higher education lecturer

 University

-You'll need a good degree pass, for example first class or upper second class, relevant to the subject you want to teach.
+You'll usually need a first class or upper second class degree, relevant to the subject you want to teach.

 You'll also need to have completed a postgraduate master's or PhD qualification, or be working towards one.
 It's common to have had academic work published.

 You'll be expected to do a teaching qualification soon after you start.
-This is usually offered by your university and is done while working.
+This is normally offered by your university and is done while working.

 You may be able to get experience by taking on teaching duties while you're a postgraduate student.
-Some universities also offer work as a graduate teaching assistant.
+Some universities also offer posts as a graduate teaching assistant.

 You'll need several years' relevant work experience if you want to teach vocational subjects, for example art or engineering.